RazElbaz/HTML-game/README.md

-Sure, here's the revised README without the "How to Customize" section:

 # Square Seeker - README

 Square Seeker is a simple web-based game where the objective is to move a red square over a randomly positioned square on the canvas to increase your score.
 The game also includes a timer that starts at 60 seconds and decreases as you score more points, making the game more challenging as you progress.